-Works good on rats and squirrels.
+Works well for rats and squirrels.
 Door works well to trap the animals.
 Not harmful to the animal.
 Compact size.
-Small grid on the wire meshing makes it hard for animals to escape after trapped.
+Small grid on the wire meshing makes it hard for animals to escape after being trapped.
 Long handle makes it easy to carry.
 Comes with a money-back guarantee.

 This trap will not be large enough for animals like raccoons or cats.